tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/域名管理实践/托管静态网站_intl_en.md

 - DNS Service: Before hosting a static website, you need to register a domain name such as `www.example.com`.
 - [COS](https://intl.cloud.tencent.com/product/cos): You need to create a bucket in COS for storing the uploaded webpage contents.
 - [CDN](https://intl.cloud.tencent.com/product/cdn): CDN can accelerate the delivery of static website contents, reduce access delay, and improve availability, in addition to binding the domain name to the website content.
-- Tencent Cloud DNS: Allows you to access the static website through a custom domain name.

 >The sample domain name `www.example.com` is used in the steps outlined in this document.
 For your purposes, replace it with your own domain name.

 ## Step 1.
 Register the domain name and obtain ICP filing

-Domain registration is a prerequisite for any service built on the Internet.
+Domain registration is a prerequisite for any service built on the internet.
 After the domain name is registered, it needs to go through the MIIT filing procedure before your website can be accessed.

 - If you have already registered a domain name and obtained ICP filing for it, skip this step and proceed to [step 2](#Create a bucket).
 - Obtain ICP filing for the registered domain name.